Getting a flu vaccine is more important than ever in 2022, especially if you’re a frontline health or care worker.

 Flu is a viral infection affecting the respiratory tract.
 The main symptoms are fever, chills, headache, aching muscles, joint pain and fatigue.
 For most people, the flu is a nasty illness (much worse than the common cold!) that leaves you feeling drained and unwell for 1-2 weeks.

 Like Covid-19, it is also possible for you to carry the flu virus without having any symptoms.

 In some people, flu can progress to more serious illnesses, including bronchitis and pneumonia.
 Last year, the flu killed more than 8,000 people in the UK with many more than that requiring hospitalisation.
 Older adults, young children and people with underlying health conditions are particularly at risk.

 What is the flu vaccine?

-The flu vaccine is formed from parts of dead flu viruses given in a very small dose.
-The flu vaccine leads to an immune response and causes you to make antibodies to the flu.
+The flu vaccine contains parts of dead flu viruses given in very small doses.
+The flu vaccine causes an immune response and causes you to make antibodies to the flu.
 If you then encounter real life flu from an infectious person, your immune system is able to fight the infection off much more effectively.

 How effective is the flu vaccine?